Available 24/7/365

 What Happens if Someone Presses Theft Charges Against You?

-It is important to remember that being charged with a crime is not the same thing as being convicted.
-While prosecutor can choose to bring theft charges against you, only a judge or jury can determine your guilt or innocence.
-You have the right to fight back against these charges, and the attorneys of Gerald Miller are here to help.
+Remember, being charged is not the same as being convicted.
+Only a judge or jury can decide guilt.
+You have the right to defend yourself, and experienced attorneys are available to help.
 Reach out for a free consultation as soon as possible.

 The Court Process for Theft Charges